NVIDIA/TensorRT-LLM/docs/source/installation.md

 ## Overview

-This document contains instructions to install TensorRT-LLM.
+This document contains instructions to install TensorRT-LLM for Linux.
 We recommend the use of [Docker](https://www.docker.com) to build and run TensorRT-LLM.
 Instructions to install an environment to run Docker containers for the NVIDIA platform can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).